Microsoft Corp. v. Harmony Computers & Electronics, Inc.

 Microsoft Corp. v.
 Harmony Comps. & Elecs., Inc., 846 F. Supp.
 208 (E.D.N.Y.
 1994), was an Eastern New York District Court decision regarding copyright infringement and breach of license agreement.
 Microsoft Corp. (referred to as "Microsoft" below) filed the lawsuit against Harmony Comps. & Elecs., Inc. (referred to as "Harmony" below) and its president, Stanley Furst (together referred to as the "defendants" below), seeking declaratory and injunctive relief and treble damages.
-The defendants did not contest the plaintiff's claim that Harmony sold Microsoft's products without any licenses or authorization, or that they sold Microsoft's products stand-alone, which violated Microsoft's license agreement.
+The defendants did not contest the plaintiff's claim that Harmony sold Microsoft's products without any Licenses or authorization, or that they sold Microsoft's products stand-alone, which violated Microsoft's license agreement.
 Instead, the defendants argued that their action was protected by the first-sale doctrine 17 U.S.C §109(a) (1977).
 After reviewing the facts, the court found that the defendants' action constituted copyright infringement, and that the first-sale doctrine did not apply since the defendants failed to prove that the Microsoft products they sold were lawfully acquired.
 The court also ruled that the defendants breached Microsoft's software license agreement by selling the products stand-alone.

 Background

-The defendants sold Microsoft's copyrighted products, including Microsoft MS-DOS and Microsoft Windows software programs, without license or authorization.
+The defendants sold Microsoft's copyrighted products, including Microsoft MS-DOS and Microsoft Windows software programs, without License or authorization.
 Furthermore, they sold such products either stand-alone or loaded on computer hard disks.
-They continued their activity despite of Microsoft's notification letters of illegality on April 19, June 16, July 14, and September 14, 1993.
+They continued their activity despite Microsoft's notification letters of illegality on April 19, June 16, July 14, and September 14, 1993.
 According to Robert Wanezek, Program Manager of Microsoft's Replication Group, and Lee Gates, Microsoft's Software Design Test Engineer, twenty-one pieces of counterfeit products were found on defendants' premises.
 Microsoft hired private investigators, who were then able to purchase various Microsoft products from the defendants.
 Other customers who bought Microsoft's products from the defendants called Microsoft's Piracy Hotline to question the legitimacy of Harmony's sales.

 The defendants denied that any of their products sold were counterfeit.
 They argued that even if any of the Microsoft products were counterfeit, they purchased them in the good faith that such products were genuine.
 Furthermore, they argued that their selling of Microsoft products was protected by the first-sale doctrine and thus the copyright infringement claim did not hold.